 - Approve/Reject the change for deployment

-Accordingly the change record is updated with the assessment findings of the CAB and the status of the change as appropriate.
+Accordingly, the change record is updated with the assessment findings of the CAB and the status of the change as appropriate.
 The change schedule is also updated as necessary.

 Post Implementation Review and Closure

-Major activities involves are:
+Major activities involve are:

 - Determine if the implementation of the change achieved its objectives.